-Grow your capacity as a salesperson, know the market, believe in your product and remember the buyer has a problem he wanted to resolve with the purchase.
+Grow your sales muscle and remember the buyer has a problem he wants to resolve with the purchase.
 With this knowledge, try this…

 If you acquiesce to every request for a discount, your sales muscle gradually atrophies.
 You never grow as a sales person; you grow as a price warrior.
 You score an A for giving discounts, but an F for progressive selling.
 And because muscle grows with usage and wastes without it, soon you are disabled; crippled by the inability to sell; limited in your growth, likely trapped in place.